Google Cloud integration

 These steps ensure that the gcloud SDK uses the specified token for authentication.

 Google Cloud Platform provides functionality to trigger events and generate alerts.
 We have created a trigger in our gcloud project to notify when an experiment is finished.
-This alert can be received through various channels such as Slack, SMS, or Email.
-To learn more about setting up alerts, refer to the Google Cloud Alerts documentation here.
+This alert can be received through various channels such as Slack, phone, or e-mail.
+Additional information about how to set up alerts, refer to the Google Cloud Alerts documentation here.